 dtoverlay utility to list all SPI related overlays.

-Some overlays are obviously drivers for SPI devices such as an Ethernet controller, a real-time clock and flash memory.
+Modules marked with an asterisk were added in the newer Raspberry Pi OS.
+Some overlays are obviously drivers for SPI devices such as an Ethernet controller, a real-time clock, flash memory and display controllers.
 The

 spi-gpioXX-YY overlays are to "move [the] SPI function block to GPIO[XX-YY]".
 Since these GPIO pins are not available on the Raspberry Pi, I assume they are for the Compute module.
 The